mhdned/mhdned/README.md

 ---

 ## 3. [Petiuo](https://github.com/mhdned/Petiuo)
-A fun project for managing pet information!this project has been developed using a Raspberry Pi Pico microcontroller, with the code written in MicroPython.🐶🐱
+A fun project for managing pet information! this project has been developed using a Raspberry Pi Pico microcontroller, with the code written in MicroPython.🐶🐱

 ### Features:
 - Pet profile management